 U.S. Vice President

-In 1856, members of the Democratic Party nominated Breckinridge as their candidate for Vice President of the United States, on the same ticket with presidential candidate James Buchanan.
+In 1856, members of the Democratic Party nominated Breckinridge as their candidate for Vice President of the United States, on the same ticket as presidential candidate James Buchanan.
 Upon winning the election, Breckinridge became the youngest man to serve as Vice President.
-Breckinridge and Buchanan did not get along well during their term in office, which a sign of the factionalism developing within the Democratic Party.
+Breckinridge and Buchanan did not get along well during their term in office, — a sign of the factionalism developing within the Democratic Party.

 Unsuccessful Presidential Candidate

 By 1860, the party split over sectional issues, and Southern Democrats nominated Breckinridge to run for U.S. President.
 In the presidential election that fall, Breckinridge did not carry any northern states.
 He finished third in the popular vote and second in the Electoral College vote, losing to Abraham Lincoln.

 After his loss in the presidential election of 1860, the Kentucky legislature appointed Breckinridge to the United States Senate, but he did not serve long.
 As Southern states began seceding from the Union following Lincoln’s election, Kentucky resolved to remain in the Union.
 Suspecting Breckinridge’s pro-Southern sympathies, Unionists forced him to flee Kentucky on October 2, 1861.
 On November 2, Breckinridge joined the Confederate Army, and he received a commission as a brigadier general.
 On December 4, Breckinridge’s fellow Senators passed a resolution expelling him from the Senate.